foodmicrobe.com

 Overview

-Extract modified from the author's book The Microbiology of Safe Food published by Blackwells Science Ltd.
+Extract modified from the author's book The Microbiology of Safe Food published by Wiley-Blackwell

 Throughout the world, food production has become more complex.
 Frequently raw materials are sourced globally and the food is processed through an increasing variety of techniques.
 No longer does the local farm serve the local community through a local shop, nowadays there are international corporations adhering to national and international regimes.
 Therefore approaches to safe food production are being assessed on an expanding platform from national, European, transatlantic and beyond.
 Against this backdrop there have been numerous highly publicized food safety issues such as BSE and E. coli O157:H7 which has caused the general public to become more cautious of vociferous concerning food issues.
 Whilst large organizations were wondering about the impact of the Millennium bug, in the UK the public were waiting to see the impact of the BSE 'bug' (a few hundred or a few thousand cases?).
 The controversy in Europe over genetically modified foods is perceived by the general public within the context of 'food poisoning'.